dawidwho/quiz-mercedes-benz/api/README.md

 ### AI Insights Endpoint

-The `/api/simulate-ai-insight/` endpoint simulates AI-generated descriptions for people and planets from the Star Wars universe.
+The `/api/simulate-ai-insight/` endpoint simulates AI-generated descriptions for people and planets from the Star Wars Universe.

 #### Usage